Is Bluetooth Safe? How Bluetooth Hacking Happens and How to Prevent It

 • Unpair or forget unused or unknown devices: If you look in your device’s Bluetooth settings, you will probably notice a long list of unpaired devices.
 Take the time to go through that list and remove any devices you no longer use, especially if they were lost or stolen.

 • Use strong and varied passwords across all your accounts: It cannot be overstated how important it is to have strong passwords and use varied ones across different accounts.
-While this may not prevent a Bluetooth hack attempt, it can greatly limit a hacker’s ability to access multiple accounts if you aren’t using the same password across them all.
+While this may not prevent a Bluetooth hack attempt, it can greatly limit a hacker’s ability to access multiple accounts if you aren’t using the same password.

 How can I block hackers from my phone?